 Most tool injuries involve amputations, severe lacerations, the loss of an eye, or head and neck injuries.
 In each instance, costs associated with medical treatment, surgery, medication, and lost wages must be taken into account.

-At GoldenbergLaw, PLLC, our defective tool injury lawyers on our Minneapolis team work with medical economists who provide thorough, accurate cost analyses of our client’s injuries.
+At Goldenberg Lauricella, PLLC, our defective product injury lawyers on our Minneapolis team work with medical economists who provide thorough, accurate cost analyses of our client’s injuries.
 We also take into account pain and suffering, as well as long-term disability when a tool-related accident results in someone’s being unable to perform certain tasks.

 Where Most Tool Injuries Occur

 Most tool injuries occur when people are on the job.
 Workers’ compensation benefits do not cover pain, suffering, disability, scarring, or emotional damages.
-That is why it’s important to have the case reviewed by an experienced product liability attorney, not just your workers’ compensation attorney.
+That is why it’s important to have the case reviewed by an experienced products liability attorney, not just your workers’ compensation attorney.
 We are also able to help if you were injured at home.

 Tool-Related Injuries